Let’s talk about writing a project description.

 Now, the voice.

 The voice of your project descriptions is more about the technical part of writing.
-For example, when writing them, you’ll try to provide as much useful information about the project as you can (without boring recruiters to read a 3,000-word text, of course!).
+For example, when writing them, you’ll try to provide as much useful information about the project as you can.
+Just make sure you don’t bore recruiters with a 3,000-word text.
 Your writing style should be informative, and the text should be perfectly clear, and grammatically correct.

 No matter if you have worked for a tech startup no one has ever heard or got hired by Apple, you need to mention clients’ names.
 Naturally, the more famous the clients are, the more recruiters will respect you and your work, especially if you were included in the project they are fans of.